Floor Tiling Cost

 Cement Floor Tiles

 Cement tiles are versatile and can create great patterns and colours.
-Despite looking great, cement tiles are quite hard to lay and very difficult to maintain, as they must be resealed once a month to maintain their true beauty.
+Despite looking great, cement tiles are a challenge to lay correctly and require more regular maintenance, whereby it is recommended to have them resealed every 6 to 12 months depending on usage and signs of wear.

 cement floor tiles